 With numerous seasons on the Dynafit Radical Binding in all conditions and with numerous different boots and skis, I can confidently say it works great.
 The biggest criticisms revolve around the elasticity of the heel unit and its relationship to potential unwanted release and the occasional icing under the toe, but I can honestly say these have never been big issues for me.
 Part of the reason for this is that I am a seasoned veteran of the TLT binding, knowing it’s small quirks well.
 The other reason is that I am not launching big or skiing lines akin to those found in a TGR film.
 I am a skilled skier with a couple decades of experience and the Dynafit Radical binding treats me well.
 I have had it release when it should and otherwise it handles the varied demands of touring and ski mountaineering quite well.

 There is no question that the new bindings on the market- the Vipec, ION and Kingpin – are taking tech binding technology to the next level.
 They are building in better system elasticity – which improves release consistency, DIN/ISO certification and small refinements that definitely make a difference.
 Nonetheless, the Dynafit Radical binding gets the job done and reliably.
 Of course, Dynafit has changes in the works, too.
-The new Beast models address aggressive skiing and the Radical 2.0 addresses elasticity in the system without evolving too far from the original Radical design.
+The Radical 2.0 addresses elasticity in the system without evolving too far from the original Radical design.
 Of course, the more complex the system becomes, the heavier it seems to get.
 The Radical ST binding offers a nice blend of reliability and functionality with an easy to handle weight.